Who was on Bayesian and how they were celebrating end of Mike Lynch’s court battles

 Recaldo Thomas

-Recaldo Thomas is understood to be the superyacht’s chef and the first person whose death was confirmed.
+Recaldo Thomas was the superyacht’s chef and the first person whose death was confirmed.

-The Palermo Port Authority told Canadian broadcaster CBC News the body of Mr Thomas, a Canadian-born man who had been living in Antigua, had been recovered from the wreckage.
+The Canadian-Antiguan national was found by the Italian coastguard near the sunken boat.
+A friend of Mr Thomas, who asked to remain anonymous, said the yachting community has been saddened by his death.

-The BBC and some Italian newspapers initially reported his name as Ricardo Thomas.
+She told The Independent: “He was a one-of-a-kind special human being.
+Incredibly talented, contagious smile and laugh, an incredible voice with a deep love of the ocean and the moon.
+I spoke to him nearly every day.
+He loved his life his friends and his job.”

 Ayla Ronald